Esther125/Keycloak-OIDC-Login/README.md

 - Username: `user1`
 - Password: `user1password`

-You should successfully log in and be redirected back to the homepage.
-The access token will be printed in the console.
+You should be able to log in successfully and be redirected to a page that displays the complete user information from the Keycloak server.
 ### Reference
 - OIDC Login flow: https://docs.google.com/presentation/d/1CiAiuay5rd1KDDnYwOyu6ud9xk5ZetSQDOMp9DYUKjs/edit?pli=1#slide=id.g8bb7b0e120_0_0